o3de/o3de.org/content/docs/welcomeguide/wg-project-configurator.md

 1. Your project is now ready\.
 You can move on to Lumberyard Editor or take the time to explore some of the advanced features of the Project Configurator before moving on\.
 Next to your new project icon are three links:
    +  **Enable Gems**

      Choose **Enable Gems** to open the Gems editor\.
 Gems are packaged extensions that add new features and assets to your project\.
 You can create your own Gems here, similarly to how you created a new project\.
-Scrolling down the list of available Gems, you’ll notice that some gems are enabled \(their box is checked\)\.
+Scrolling down the list of available Gems, you'll notice that some gems are enabled \(their box is checked\)\.
 To add or remove Gems, check or uncheck the box next to the Gem\.
 ![\[Lumberyard Project Configurator Gems editor.\]](/images/welcomeguide/ui-pc-gems-1.23.png) **Note**
 Adding or removing Gems might require rebuilding your project, which can take some time\.
 To rebuild your project, choose the **Rebuild** button on the main Project Configurator page\.
    +  **Advanced Game Settings**

      Choose **Advanced Game Settings** to open the game settings view\.
-In this view, you can modify your project’s memory allocation and other settings that are exposed by Lumberyard, as well as the Gems that have been added to your project\.
+In this view, you can modify your project's memory allocation and other settings that are exposed by Lumberyard, as well as the Gems that have been added to your project\.
    +  **Advanced Editor Settings**

      Choose **Advanced Editor Settings** to open the settings view\.
 In this view, you can modify Lumberyard Editor settings for your project\.